Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Results

-Together, these results demonstrate that anharmonicity increases continuously as the sublattice melting point is approached: the host retains harmonic, lattice-governed vibrations, whereas the carrier particles display pronounced nonlinear responses, reflecting the breakdown of harmonic confinement and the onset of dynamically heterogeneous motion.
+These results demonstrate that anharmonicity grows continuously upon approaching sublattice melting: the host retains predominantly harmonic, lattice-governed vibrations at high densities, whereas the carrier particles display pronounced nonlinear responses, reflecting the breakdown of harmonic confinement and the emergence of dynamically heterogeneous motion.